30 August 2008

 groups in the trunk, hips, and arms.
 Also, many exercise physiologists recommend doing just such a routine: alternating one form of exercise with another, for maximum benefits.

 Soothing belly dance movements such as rolling the hips, figure of eights and undulations can help to alleviate congestion in the pelvic area.
-Circulation to the pelvic area improves and at the same time, the feeling of relaxation alleviates stress.
+Circulation to the pelvic area improves and at the same time, the feeling of relaxation alleviates stress.- Preparation for childbirth

 The movements of raks sharki make an excellent prenatal exercise regimen that strengthens the muscles used during the childbirth process.
 The toned abdominal muscles and natural hip tucks, which are similar to the "pelvic rocking" taught during prenatal classes, teach the expectant mother how to move her pelvis.
 For women who desir e natural childbirth, this form of exercise through dance, with its emphasis on muscle control not only facilitates natural childbirth, but also makes an excellent post-natal exercise that helps encourage abdominal tone.
 During those first weeks after giving birth, when caution is needed while healing from the birth process, these movements work the muscles gently and effectively, if done very gradually.